HadrienG/InSilicoSeq/doc/iss/install.rst

 Using pip
 ---------

-To install InSilicoSeq, simply type the following in your terminal:
+To install InSilicoSeq, type the following in your terminal:

 .. code-block:: bash